 (7) Adds legal services as a professional service specifically named under the provision that provides for suspension and subsequent reinstatement of existing professional liability insurance coverage for designated professionals serving on active duty.
 While the SSCRA specifically names only health care services, legal services have been covered since 3 May 1999 by Secretary of Defense designations.
-The SSCRA permitted such a Secretarial designation, but this revision will clarify this area.
+The SSCRA permitted such a Secretarial designation, but this revision in the Servicemembers Civil Relief Act will clarify this area.

 (8) Historically, the SSCRA applied to members of the National Guard only if they were serving in a Title 10 status.
 Effective 6 December 2002, the SSCRA protections were extended to members of the National Guard called to active duty for 30 days or more pursuant to a contingency mission specified by the President or the Secretary of Defense.
 This continues in the SCRA.